EvanHerman/local-wordpress-bash-manager/readme.md

 ```

 **Update All Sites:**
 The following command will loop through all WordPress installs inside of your localhost directory and update WordPress core, all plugins and all themes.
-*Future Release:* In future this command will accept a parameter to update a single site on the network.
+Once the above command is entered you will be asked if you would like to update all sites.
+Type `y` to continue, or `n` to cancel.
 ```
 wp update
 ```